Lorna Jane: Impersonator asks women for revealing photos

-Exploitation claim by ex-employee Vanessa Croll

-In November 2015, ex-employee Vanessa Croll complained in News Corp Australia opinion site RendezView that she had been "used" by the company.
-While employed as a personal trainer by the business over ten years previously, Clarkson asked her whether she would be willing to model clothes for the catalogue.
-Croll agreed, but after completing the photo shoot, was only offered a small payment and clothing, which she felt was inadequate.
-Nevertheless, she continued to work as a trainer for Lorna Jane and accepted occasional modelling work.
-Croll accepted one final modelling offer for $150 and then sought other employment.
-A Lorna Jane representative responded to the complaint via a Facebook post, explaining that Clarkson had offered Croll the modelling opportunities to support her ambitions to be a model, and that the small payments reflected the small business that Lorna Jane was at the time.
-The post also claims that Croll did not mention any of these concerns at the time, and branded her "an opportunist trying to benefit from Lorna’s success".
-Other media responses criticised the tone of Lorna Jane's response on Facebook or highlighted the pitfalls of accepting offers of payment for creative work in terms of "exposure".

 Criticism by Universal Society of Hinduism over yoga fee

 In December 2015, the president of the Universal Society of Hinduism, Rajan Zed, issued a press release criticising Lorna Jane and Sydney Airport for charging fees for yoga classes that passengers could take at the Lorna Jane Active Living room there.
 In the statement, Zed said, "charging fee for it [yoga] at a public facility like Sydney Airport did not seem right."
 Sydney Airport responded that the space was operated by Lorna Jane as a retail business and is not a public space but that it was free for passengers to use outside of class times.
 Lorna Jane responded that the company was supportive of anything that encouraged passengers to look after their health and have the space available for passengers to use.